 Banners come in different forms, depending on your own business needs and preferences.
 For example, banners created through Termly’s Cookie Consent Manager can come in three distinct forms:

 Once you’ve finalized your banner’s design and features, it’s time to implement the banner on your site.
-Your consent mechanism (whether it’s a cookie banner, pop-up modal, or tool-tip) should be set to appear when users first access your site.
+Your consent mechanism (whether it’s a cookie banner, pop-up, or tool-tip) should be set to appear when users first access your site.
+Make sure that the user can still access your site around the banner or without consenting to cookies so your banner doesn’t become a cookie wall.

 Step 4: Track and Record Cookie Consents